 - 1. Pilot system ball valve closed.
-Open it. - Main valve stem binding.
+Open it. - 2.
+Flow control valve fully closed.
+See Adjustment instructions. - 3.
+Main valve stem binding.
 Disassemble valve and determine cause.
 See Basic Valve section of this manual.

-A NOTE ON DIAPHRAGM FAILURE: Unlike other models, amain valve diaphragm failure will not keep the 94-1 from operating.
+A NOTE ON DIAPHRAGM FAILURE: Unlike other models, a main valve diaphragm failure will not keep the 94-2 from operating.
 It will still function as a check valve, allowing forward flow and preventing reverse flow.
 The only difference is that, without the diaphragm, it will be little more than a lift check and will likely slam open and closed.